Savannah Personal Injury Attorneys

 The Savannah accident attorneys at Butler Prather LLP have developed a reputation for excellence within the community.
 In fact, approximately half of our caseload comes from other attorneys.
 These smaller firms trust our ability to hold large corporations accountable, and we ultimately secure larger settlements for clients than they would be able to do on their own.
 Both community members and other attorneys trust the attorneys at Butler Prather LLP.

-Our personal injury attorneys in Savannah is committed to helping real people solve real problems throughout Chatham County.
+Our Savannah personal injury attorneys are committed to helping real people solve real problems throughout Chatham County.
 We work diligently to ensure fair compensation on behalf of our clients and have a reputation for our aggressive style of negotiation and litigation.
 When you choose our firm to represent you, you have the benefit of knowing you’re getting years of experience and the stellar reputation that comes with working with a high profile law firm.

 The Savannah law firm of Butler Prather LLP only practices personal injury law.
 This allows us to be selective about the kinds of cases we take.
 It also allows us to dedicate our firm’s full attention to the needs of those who suffer from serious and life-altering injuries.
 We practice many different areas of personal injury law, including:

 If you suffered any type of injury resulting from the negligence or reckless conduct of another individual or business, we may be able to help.
-Contact us to schedule a free initial consultation and learn more about your options for legal recourse today.
+Contact us at (706) 322-1990 to schedule a free initial consultation and learn more about your options for legal recourse today.

 Civil and criminal courts are separate entities.
 To file a personal injury claim in Savannah, you will need to visit your local civil court.
 The county civil court handles all personal injury and property damage claims, while the criminal court will handle any charges against the defendant.
 For a case based in Savannah, you will visit the Chatham County State Court Clerk: Civil Division.